KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 KeyboardKit has an observable ``AutocompleteContext`` that provides observable autocomplete state, such as the ``AutocompleteContext/suggestions`` to present.
 The state properties are modified as the keyboard performs autocomplete.

-The context also has persistent, observable settings, such as  ``AutocompleteContext/isAutocompleteEnabled``, ``AutocompleteContext/suggestionsDisplayCount``, etc. You can read more about how settings are handled in the <doc:Essentials> and <doc:Settings-Article> articles.
+The context also has persistent, observable settings, such as  ``AutocompleteContext/isAutocompleteEnabled``, ``AutocompleteContext/suggestionsDisplayCount``, etc. You can read more about how settings are handled in the <doc:Essentials-Article> and <doc:Settings-Article> articles.

 KeyboardKit automatically creates an instance of this class, injects it into ``KeyboardInputViewController/state`` and updates it whenever autocomplete is performed.